antonengelhardt/kicktipp-bot/README.md

     docker build -t antonengelhardt/kicktipp-bot .
     ```

+4. Select the driver you need by commenting out the unneeded driver in the `main` function.

-4. Run the container in the foreground
+5. Run the container in the foreground

     ```bash
     docker run -it --name kicktipp-bot -e KICKTIPP_EMAIL=<YOUR_EMAIL> -e KICKTIPP_PASSWORD=<YOUR_PASSWORD> -e KICKTIPP_NAME_OF_COMPETITION=<NAME_OF_COMPETITION> antonengelhardt/kicktipp-bot
     ```

-5. Run the container in the background
+6. Run the container in the background

     ```bash
     docker run -d --name kicktipp-bot -e KICKTIPP_EMAIL=<YOUR_EMAIL> -e KICKTIPP_PASSWORD=<YOUR_PASSWORD> -e KICKTIPP_NAME_OF_COMPETITION=<NAME_OF_COMPETITION> antonengelhardt/kicktipp-bot